American Water FREQUENTLY ASKED QUESTIONS

 After water is drawn from the source (underground, aquifers, rivers, reservoirs, lakes, oceans) it is sent to a treatment facility where modern treatment systems use a combination of chemicals and filtration to assure water quality before it enters the distribution pipes.
 Treatment facilities are designed by engineers to meet the specific consumption and quality needs of the communities they serve.
 As those needs increase, additional resources and investments must be provided so that the facilities can remain in compliance with established standards.
 Water quality standards are set by the USEPA and many states.

-The water infrastructure system is relatively straightforward.
-Water travels through three main channels: the pumping station and the distribution system.
-It then leaves the treatment plant and makes its way, through the network of pipes, to homes and businesses.
+Water travels through three main channels: the pumping station, the treatment facility and the distribution system.
+It then makes its way through the network of pipes to homes and businesses.

 Pumping Station